Best web hosting in Australia 2023: top 6 tested websites

 SiteGround comes forward with 3 shared plans.
 StartUp costs AU$5.99/mo.
 GrowBig is AU$8.99/mo, while GoGeek costs AU$14.99/mo.
 GST will be applied during the checkout.

-All packages come with automatic backups, email accounts, cacking, free SSL, and Cloudflare CDN account integration.
+All packages come with automatic backups, email accounts, cacking, free SSL, and a native CDN.

 As for specifics: